KDE/kreenshot-editor/README.md

 TODO
 ----
-- / in description should be replaced by _
 - // TODO: tell the document that it's filepath has changed!!!
     1. rename ItemsManager to Document
     2. move baseImage from kreenshoteditor to Document